chef/chef-web-docs/content/automate_compliance_reporting.md

     profiles under the [Profiles Store](profile_store.html) You can also upload your own custom profiles expressed using the Chef InSpec language.
--   **Node:** A node is any machine that is under management by Chef.
+-   **Node:** A node is any device that is under management by Chef Infra.
 -   **Platform:** You can run controls against a variety of platforms, such as AIX, Amazon Linux, Apache Tomcat, AppleOSX, CentOS, Oracle Linux, Oracle Solaris, RHEL, SUSE Linux, Ubuntu, and Microsoft